 This is a survival strategy that temperate trees have evolved to stay alive in the winter.
 The tree has a biological clock which is governed by temperature and light levels, it tells the tree to slow activity and prepare soft tissue for freezing temperatures – that is, winter.

-If you try to trick the tree into thinking it is eternal summer it will grow for two years and then go into shock, losing leaves, and this will probably be fatal.
+If you try to trick the tree into thinking it is eternal summer by keeping it in summer temperatures (central heating) it will grow for two years or so and then go into shock, losing leaves, and this can be fatal.

 If your tree needs dormancy move it to a place where the temperatures will range between 0-6°C. However, try not to move your tree from a warm room straight into its winter home; that’s going from one extreme to another and would be stressful for your tree.
 If possible keep the tree in the garden in late autumn/early winter.
 The hours of daylight will decrease and temperatures will fall, thereby warning your tree that winter approaches.